-<sraix> to leverage the knowledge bases' of other bots in the Clubhouse, specifying them based on their botid (username/botname).
-If you have published your bot to the Clubhouse, and chosen to make your botid available, other platform users may use
+<sraix> to leverage the knowledge bases' of other bots in the Directory, specifying them based on their botid (username/botname).
+If you have published your bot to the Directory, and chosen to make your botid available, other platform users may use

 <sraix> to link up with your bot.